diabolicallabs/vertx-cron/README.md

 # Cron Scheduler for Eclipse Vert.x
 This module allows you to schedule an event using a Cron specification.
 It can either send or publish a message to the address of your choice.
-If the handler of that message returns a response, you can specify where to send that response when the handler completes.
+If the consumer of that message returns a response, you can specify where to send that response when the consumer completes.

 It also provides an RxJava Observable for use with Vert.x Rx.